ironicbadger/ocp4/README.md

 This repo contains code to deploy Openshift 4 for my homelab.
 It focuses on UPI with vSphere 6.7u3.

 > Oct 20th 2020 - The code here is working against 4.6.
-This version of OCP uses Ignition v3 so is compatible with prior releases of RHCOS.
+This version of OCP uses Ignition v3 so is incompatible with prior releases of RHCOS.

 ## Usage